Skip to main content

 Data Refresh

-• Auto Refresh: Set the auto refresh interval in dashboard settings.
+• Auto Refresh: You can specify the auto-refresh interval in the dashboard settings.

-• Manual Refresh: Click the refresh button at the top of the dashboard to immediately update the data.
+• Manual Refresh: Click the refresh button at the top of the dashboard to update data immediately.